It's no secret that properly managing inventory is a tough nut to crack. And an expensive one at that.

 It's a puzzle that CPG companies must routinely solve within their inventory management system, tech-powered or not: How much inventory should we carry to fulfill sales, and how much safety stock should we have in storage in order to mitigate stockouts and be prepared for unforeseen spikes in demand?
 While it's vital to CPG businesses to maintain the right balance between inventory levels and costs, it's also easier said than done.

-Excess inventory refers to products, raw materials, and components that have yet to be sold or used, and therefore remain in storage.
-It is vital to business to maintain the right balance between inventory levels and costs — but this is easier said than done.
+Excess inventory refers to products, raw materials, and components that have yet to be sold or used, and therefore remain in storage, awaiting their future, tying up working capital.

 As manufacturers reduce the lifespan of many parts, and innovations in technology are occurring at faster and faster rates, this results in an increase in parts becoming obsolete and no longer produced by the manufacturer.
 The demand for this product, however, may still be present, resulting in a severe mismatch between supply and demand.

 Excess inventory can have a domino effect across the supply chain, causing a flurry of unforeseen downstream costs.
 Many CPG companies who know these realities of this fallout also understand that excess stock can push business to the brink.

 One effective way to avoid having extra inventory is to have accurate consumption-driven demand forecasts available.
 When sales teams are confident in predictions, inventory management teams can help to support future demand targets.
 When sales are forecasted accurately with the right inventory management software, the entire supply chain can benefit, including inventory, which can plan to have the right number of products in the right place at the right time.